rrumale/machine-learning-live-labs/oml4r/oml4r-workshop/oml4r-workshop.md

 You will be running all the lab steps in the RStudio R Script window as shown below.

-1.1: Point Browser To RStudio Web
+1.1: Point browser to RStudio Web

 ```
 http://<ip-address>:8787